slarmoo/wasmtest/README.md

 # wasmtest
-Play around with web assembly
+Playing around with web assembly

 Thanks pkhead for the help